achp-project/cultural-heritage/graph-parser/README.md

 #### minimal_subgraph_data

 This dictionary contains individual CIDOC graph minimal subgraph metrics.
-For instance, a potential entry of *minimal_subgraph_data* [^1]:
+For instance, a potential entry of EAMENA Heritage Place[^1]:

 ```json5
 // Name of the Resource model graph referenced